 with chickens.
 These will produce eggs for food, which will help to alleviate food poverty and malnutrition.
 They will also be a source of much-needed income.
-An important part of first hatchlings will be given back to the scheme so that they can be passed on to another family, thus spreading the benefits.
+An important part of the project is that their first hatchlings will be given back to the scheme so that they can be passed on to another family, thus spreading the benefits.